German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flagJapanese Flag日本语

 JOINT PAIN - ARTHRITIS

-I drink the juice of two freshly squeezed lemons each morning and I have the juice from about a two inch wedge of a cabbage juiced with 5 almonds.
-If this does not relieve the pain, then I start with 10 cherries (I must confess I have sometimes eaten maraschino cherries if I cannot get frozen or fresh) and this did make the joint pain go away but by morning, I had a migraine headache from the sugars and dye in the maraschino cherries.
+Drinking hot lemon juice each morning, and later cabbage juice with 5 almonds helps.
+If this does not relieve the pain, then I start with 10 cherries (I must confess I have on occasion eaten maraschino cherries if I cannot fresh or frozen).
+This did relieve joint pain but by morning, I had a migraine headache from the sugars and dye in the maraschino cherries.
+I now found a sour cherry all fruit jam, that works without the side effect of headaches.
 If I am traveling, I might stop in a jamba juice bar and get a one ounce shot of wheat grass followed by a bite into an orange slice.

 Why is Glucosamine and Chondroitin best avoided with PKD?

-It is made from shellfish and shark cartilage, these are high in copper and high in oxalates, which are detrimental to individuals with PKD.
+If this helps your pain, then continue with it; however it is made from shellfish and shark cartilage, these are high in copper and high in oxalates, all detrimental to individuals with PKD.
 There is a completed study called the GAIT clinical trial.
 This was a multi-center trial of 1500 individuals Glucosamine/chondroitin Arthritis Intervention Trial (GAIT), a 24-week.
 Conclusions Glucosamine and chondroitin sulfate alone or in combination did not reduce pain effectively in the overall group of patients with osteoarthritis of the knee.
 Analyses suggest that the combination of glucosamine and chondroitin sulfate may be effective in the subgroup of patients with moderate-to-severe knee pain must be confirmed by another trial.
 Here is another link.
 The good news is that a recent clinical trial of Glucosamine supplementation showed that it does not affect blood sugar in individuals with type 2 diabetes mellitus The American College of Radiologists concluded that there was no pain benefit except possibly in severe cases of knee osteoarthritis.
 The pain was rated against a known pain scale.
 This differs from a small European study done by the manufacturers of Chondroitin.

 pkdiet.com polycystic kidney disease polycystic liver diseasecontact us